cxxr/better-java/README.md

 ```

 So now it's clear that *data* will never be null, but *bar* may or may not be
-present. *Optional* has methods like *isPresent*, which may make it feel like
-not a lot is different from just checking *null*.
+present. *Optional* has methods like *isPresent*, which make it seems similar with just checking *null*.
 But it allows you to write
 statements like:

 ```java